Glossary

 C

-A record of a character's statistics, skills, and saved dice, linked to a Discord user. - Channel Selector:
+- Character Sheet: A record of a character's statistics, skills, and macro, linked to a Discord user.

 D